spacetelescope/jdaviz/docs/imviz/plugins.rst

 The top visible image, the same one displayed under :ref:`imviz-compass`, will be used for these plots.

-This plugin only considers pixel locations, regardless of linking type set in :ref:`imviz-link-control`.
+This plugin only considers pixel locations, not sky coordinates.

 .. _aper-phot-simple: